Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-This expresses the fact that the task of directly simulating this simplified qubit state scales in hardware resources with $O(2^n)$.
-In anticipation of implementing an information system in the future, this is not an ideal relationship.
-So, this approach does not achieve a viable mapping of quantum to classical information.
+where \(Q\) is the number of qubits.
+This expresses the fact that the task of directly simulating this simplified qubit state scales in hardware resources with \(O(2^{n})\).

-\subsection{Bandwidth Limitation Problem}
+\subsubsection{Bandwidth Limitation Problem}

-In 2015, La Cour and Ott described an implementation scheme for a signal based emulation of general quantum computing.
+In an existing emulation approach {[}1{]}, La Cour and Ott described an implementation scheme for a signal-based emulation of general quantum computing.
 This model was demonstrated using analog electronics.
 Their scheme introduced a mapping from quantum states to electrical analog phase representations.

-The model starts with representing the quantum state $|0 >$ by the in-phase and quadrature components of an analog electrical signal.
-The $|0 >$ state is defined as $s(t)$:
+The model starts with representing the quantum state \(|0\rangle\) by the in-phase and quadrature components of an analog electrical signal.
+The \(|0\rangle\) state is defined as \(s(t)\):

-This state can be represented by a sinusoidal analog electronic signal $\alpha$. $a$ then represents the real part of the sinusoidal signal and $b$ the imaginary part.
-The in-phase and quadrature amplitudes can be obtained by multiplying the state by in-phase and quadrature reference signals and applying a low-pass filter with a bandpass below $2\omega_c$.
+This state can be represented by a sinusoidal analog electronic signal \(\alpha\). \(a\) then represents the real part of the sinusoidal signal and \(b\) the imaginary part.
+The in-phase and quadrature amplitudes can be obtained by multiplying the state by in-phase and quadrature reference signals and applying a low-pass filter with a bandpass below \(2\omega_{c}\).